-- At baseline youth and young adults in pilot and comparison areas did not differ in correctly identifying social norms: only 1 in 5 Oregon high school juniors uses marijuana. - ► At mid-campaign more youth and young adults in both areas correctly identified social norms. - At mid-campaign significantly more youth in the pilot areas than in comparison areas correctly identified social norms.
+- ► At baseline youth and young adults in pilot and comparison areas did not differ in correctly identifying social norms: only 1 in 5 Oregon high school juniors uses marijuana. - ► At evaluation end more youth and young adults in both areas correctly identified social norms. - ► At evaluation end significantly more youth and young adults in the pilot areas than in comparison areas correctly identified social norms.

-In 8 of the 12 youth and parent focus groups conducted in pilot campaign areas, participants reported an increase in the visibility of dispensaries, marijuana advertising, and marijuana-related products in the past year.
-In 10 of the 12 youth and parent focus groups, participants reported observing in the past year an increase in marijuana use by people of all ages in parks and other public areas and while driving.
+In 8 of the 12 youth and young adult and parent focus groups conducted in pilot campaign areas, participants reported an increase in the visibility of dispensaries, marijuana advertising, and marijuana-related products in the past year.
+In 10 of the 12 youth and young adult and parent focus groups, participants reported observing in the past year an increase in marijuana use by people of all ages in parks and other public areas and while driving.